vmarkovtsev/blog/content/post/announcing_babelfish.md

 <p align="center" class="dt">Architecture overview.</p>

-The server itself uses language drivers to perform the parsing, which are divided in two parts, in order to minimise the work of developing a new driver:
+The server itself uses language drivers to perform the parsing, which are divided into two parts, in order to minimise the work of developing a new driver:

 - A language code parser, which builds a native AST.
 This parser can be built directly from the target language's compiler tools or libraries.